FeastFramework/framework/docs/json.md

 ### The Attribute

 `\Feast\Attributes\JsonItem` is a PHP8 attribute that is used to decorate properties in your class to specify transformations on JSON data.
-It has three optional properties.
+It has four optional properties.

 1. `name` - specifies an alternate name to be used when serializing to JSON as well as the name of the key for this property when reading from the JSON string.
 If not supplied, the class property name will be used as the name.
 2. `arrayOrCollectionType` - used as a decorator on arrays or `\Feast\Collection\Collection` and its descendents to specify what the type contained inside a collection is.
 This can be used to mark a property as being a collection of another type.
 3. `dateFormat` - Specifies the format to serialize into for objects of the `\Feast\Date` class.
-Defaults to ISO 8601.
+Defaults to ISO-8601.
+4. `included` - Defaults to true.
+If set to false, Json strings created with the `Json::marshal` function will not include the property.

 [Back to Top](#working-with-json-and-objects)